Company

 How does MABR deal with Fats Oils and Greases (FOG)?

-FOG in the wastewater will attach to the outside of the biofilm where it will be broken down.
+Standard post-primary municipal wastewater concentrations of FOG usually attaches to the outside of the MABR, biofilm where it is broken down.

 This has to do with mixing intensity and concentration in the reactor; ammonia diffuses faster into the biofilm as it is a smaller molecule, but this is classic mass transfer.